nickdesaulniers/What-Open-Source-Means-To-Me/README.md

 :+1:

 ###[Amit Merchant](http://github.com/amitmerchant1990)
 Open source to me is developing something to your heart's content and publish it to the world with the bottom of your heart :heart:.
-Open source for me is also a way to make the world a better place just by the things you made(no matter how little they are!) and feeling the immense pleasure of contributing something to the world.
+Open source for me is also a way to make the world a better place just by the things you made(no matter how little they are!) and feeling the immense pleasure of contributing something to the outside world.

 **Open source is a part of me.** :innocent: